Sins of the Past Are Back to Haunt Appraisers

 I am an appraiser because it is challenging and never boring.
 I quit working in labs because it was boring after 7 years but have never been bored appraising.
 I want to be the best appraiser I can be.
 (I have always been an over-achiever).

 Consider doing non-lender appraisals.
 I have been doing them since 1986 and writing about them in my monthly newsletter since 1992.
 No CU, UAD, reviews, many pages of differing AMC requirements etc. Your requirements are in USPAP.

 Click here to subscribe to our FREE weekly appraiser email newsletter and get the latest appraisal news!!

 To read more of this long blog post with many topics, click Read More Below!!

-NOTE: Please scroll down to read the other topics in this long blog post on VA appraisals, appraisal modernization, eliminate VA panel, unusual homes, mortgage origination stats, etc.
+NOTE: Please scroll down to read the other topics in this long blog post on State board complaints, non-lender appraisals, mortgage forecast, real estate market changes, unusual homes, mortgage origination stats, etc